asukhey/Shipperman/README.md

 3. Meghna Bhagwat - A20393668

+## NOTE: Within the repo, A doc file name "Group-14_Project_Report.docx" explains the application in detail alongwith the snapshots.

 ## About:

 Shipperman is a web application that deals with shipping of goods from one location to another for personal and business purposes.
 The name was inspired from the album **Shipperman** by Indian vocalist Sunneith Revankar.
 Following briefly explains the working of the application.